puredrinkology/website/content/recipes/hot-creamy-bush/index.md

 - item: Combine all ingredients in glass.
 shortname: Hot Creamy Bush
 source: thecocktaildb
-title: The Hot Creamy Bush Cafe
+title: The Hot Creamy Bush Coffee
 visual: '## LLM Prompt:**Describe the appearance of a Hot Creamy Bush cocktail, made with Irish whiskey, Baileys Irish Cream, and coffee.
 Focus on the following aspects:***
   **Color:** What shades dominate the drink?
 Is it a uniform color or layered?
 Does